Robert John: Life and career

 John recorded for Arista Records with guitarist Bobby Mancari and keyboardist Steve Butera, as well as Bread and Butter on Motown in 1984.
 A re-recorded version of "The Lion Sleeps Tonight" was released on his 1992 greatest hits album.

-John, who has not performed often in recent decades, received a chance to appear in his hometown of New York as part of a "70s Reunion Concert" produced by radio station WPLJ-FM on March 24, 1995.
+John, who had not performed often in recent decades, received a chance to appear in his hometown of New York City as part of a "70s Reunion Concert" produced by radio station WPLJ-FM on March 24, 1995.
 Among the acts who took the stage at the sold-out concert were Three Dog Night, Rupert Holmes, Looking Glass featuring Elliot Lurie, Andrew Gold, Alan O'Day, Ian Lloyd (lead singer of Stories), Sonny Geraci (lead singer of the Outsiders and Climax), and John.

-John is largely retired from music, but lives in Las Vegas, Nevada with his wife Diane Pedrick.
-They have two grown sons, Thomas Pedrick and Matthew Pedrick.
+John lived in Las Vegas, Nevada, with his wife Diane Pedrick.
+They had two sons, Thomas Pedrick and Matthew Pedrick.

+John died on February 24, 2025, at the age of 79.
+Several years prior, he had suffered a severe stroke from which he had never fully recovered.